-TRAINING CULTURE Changing a training method can also entail a cultural change.
-To guide an organisational change, three main factors are of importance: stakeholder involvement, trainer and trainee mentoring and evaluation and feedback.
-Tackling these factors is a necessity to ensure success when implementing change.
+ADAPTATION OF NEW TRAINING SYSTEMS Modifying your training to include new styles of teaching, new media, learning culture or even just new types of trainees can often also entail a cultural change.
+Nurturing a shift in organisational culture can be a critical success factor when entirely renewing or changing your training.
+Our approach consists of three main elements: stakeholder involvement, trainer and trainee mentoring, and evaluation and feedback.
 QUALITY ASSURANCE -SIMULATION & DIGITAL TRAINING DEVICES Verifying, validating, evaluating and qualifying simulation and digital training devices in any phase of the lifecycle is extremely important.
 The result will allow maximum advantage to be taken of the blend of simulation and digital training media within civil and military education & training programmes.